edwardmontilla/File-Organizer/README.md

 # File-Organizer
-File Organizer using a Python script
+## File Organizer using a Python script

+Please read **NOTES-and-EXAMPLES.py** file to see how the script works.